JNetrh/games/README.md

 $ curl localhost:3000/events -H {Authorization: Bearer 1234}
 ```
 ## Database
 It is used MongoDB on cloud.
 The database is noSQL, all data are stored as a JSON documents.
-There is a gatabase games and a collection `searchevents`.
+There is a database `games` and a collection `searchevents`.
 [link]https://cloud.mongodb.com/